sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 The ticking timer represents when your sim will automatically sleep, or be **stored**.
 You can add more time by clicking the **Actions {{<img src="/images/guides/nvidia-air/ActionsButton.png" alt="">}} > Add Time**.

 ### Create a Simulation
 You can create new simulations in several different ways.
-NVIDIA Air provides multiple means of creating your own topologies from scratch, and also provides a [Demo Marketplace (https://air.nvidia.com/demos) for fully preconfigured simulations.
+NVIDIA Air provides multiple means of creating your own topologies from scratch, and also provides a [Demo Marketplace](https://air.nvidia.com/demos) for fully preconfigured simulations.

 To create a new sim, click the **Create Simulation** button.
-You can also click **Workspace > New Simulation**.

 To learn about custom topologies and creating sims with Air's built-in drag-and-drop editor, visit [Custom Topology](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Custom-Topology/).